 To be eligible for graduation from the Leadership program, participants are required to attend the orientation, opening retreat, and closing retreat (click link above to view specific dates).
 In addition, participants may not miss more than one class day.
 Missing any portion of a class day will count as an absence.
-Class members who miss two class days (or any portion thereof) will be required to make up one of their two missed class days the following year.
+Class members who miss two class days will be required to make up one of their two missed class days the following year.
 Should a class member miss three class days, he/she will no longer be part of the program, and no refund of tuition will be given.
 Attendance requirements are strictly enforced in order to maintain the integrity of the program and respect the commitment made by other class members.

 What topics will be covered?

 Topics for the program will include Economic Development, Quality of Life, Infrastructure, Government, Education, and the History of Polk County.